 Why You Should Use Retinol Products

 Retinol products are becoming an ever-increasing part of people’s skincare routine.
-This is because the body does not naturally produce vitamin A, making retinol skincare products an ideal way to boost your antioxidant intake.
+This is because the body doesn’t naturally produce vitamin A, making retinol skincare products an ideal way to boost your antioxidant intake.

-However, not all retinol formulas are created equally.
+However, not all retinol are the same.
 Despite them having skin protective ingredients, some prescription retinoids fail to maximise their anti-aging benefits.

-However, as discussed below, combining retinol and sunbeds will actually aggravate skin problems instead of solving them.
+However, retinol should be used with caution.
+For example, combining retinol and sunbeds will actually aggravate skin problems instead of solving them.

 The Dangers Of Using Retinol And Sunbeds

-Excessive sun exposure is the leading cause of sun damage, and is also one of the main causes of skin pigmentation.
+Excessive sun exposure is the leading cause of sun damage, It’s also one of the main causes of skin pigmentation.
 However, some people use tanning beds as a way to darken the skin and give the semblance of a glowy complexion.

-Mixing retinol and sunbeds is a big no-no when it comes to the skin’s texture.
-The prolonged use of sunbeds however has many long term damaging effects on the skin:
+Mixing retinol and sunbeds is a big no-no. However, the prolonged use of sunbeds alone also has many long-term damaging effects on the skin:

-- Skin cancer – Sunbeds emit UV rays at a close distance to stimulate melanin production.
-But because the beds are so strong and close compared to normal sunlight, it heightens the risk of skin cancers like malignant melanoma and non-malignant melanoma.
+- Skin cancer – Sunbeds emit UV rays at a close distance.
+This is in order to stimulate melanin production.
+However, because the beds are so strong and close compared to normal sunlight, it heightens the risk of skin cancers.
+These types of cancer include malignant melanoma and non-malignant melanoma.

 - Premature aging – Light exposure aggravates the signs of aging, in particular photoaging.
-The UV ray’s close proximity damages the skin's structure, destroying the elastin fibres and collagen proteins that normally keep the skin firm.
+The UV ray’s close proximity damages the skin's structure.
+This in turn destroys the elastin fibres and collagen proteins that normally keep the skin firm.

-- Sunburn – Sunbeds increase the likelihood of getting sunburn and this can be especially bad where sensitive skin is concerned.
+- Sunburn – Sunbeds increase the likelihood of developing sunburn.
+What's more, this can be especially bad where sensitive skin is concerned.
 This extremely close burn causes peeling skin and can also lead to discolouration and pigmentation.